publicdocs/uscode/assets/md/titles/usc08/us/usc/t8/ch12/schII/ptII/m__us_usc_t8_s1182.md

             (F) __Waiver authorized__

-                For provision authorizing waiver of certain subparagraphs of this paragraph, see subsection (h) of this section.
+                For provision authorizing waiver of certain subparagraphs of this paragraph, see subsection (h).

             (G) __Foreign government officials who have committed particularly severe violations of religious freedom__